Base-de-Datos-II-CO02-Semestre-2023a/database/Triggers.md

 			INSERT INTO inventario(cantidad, id_articulo, id_lugar, caducidad)
 			VALUES (NEW.cantidad, NEW.id_articulo,(SELECT id_lugar FROM movimiento WHERE NEW.id_movimiento = movimiento.id),NEW.caducidad);
 		END IF;
-	WHEN NEW.tipo = 'Translado' THEN
+	WHEN NEW.tipo = 'trasslado' THEN
 		IF EXISTS(SELECT inventario.id_articulo FROM inventario,movimiento
 		WHERE NEW.id_movimiento = movimiento.id
 			AND movimiento.id_lugar = inventario.id_lugar